nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 The nRF Pelion Client application demonstrates the integration of the Pelion Device Management library within the |NCS|.
 The application constructs Open Mobile Alliance (OMA) objects, connects to the Pelion Device Management platform, and sends data to the web server over either LTE or OpenThread.

-Pelion is an IoT cloud platform that offers services in the fields of connectivity, device management, and edge computing, which allow you to remotely manage and update your IoT devices.
+Pelion is an IoT cloud platform that offers services in the fields of connectivity, device management, and edge computing.
+It allows you to remotely manage and update your IoT devices.
 To read more, see the `Pelion website`_ and the `Pelion Device Management documentation`_.

 .. note::